orion-project/rezonator2/help/matrix_optics.rst

 Rayleigh Distance
 -----------------

-Calculation of the :ref:`Rayleigh distance <gauss-confocal>` of the self-conformed beam from round-trip matrix components:
+Calculation of the :ref:`Rayleigh distance <gauss_confocal>` of the self-conformed beam from round-trip matrix components:

     .. image:: img/abcd_z0.png